 The 2013 book “Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune,” was a #1 New York Times bestseller in the fall of 2013.
 It is the story of a young heiress to an copper mining fortune, her life, and her eccentricities.
 In this case, the book reveals that she built mansions that nobody ever lived in, but which were immaculately kept up.
-She lived in an apartment – she never occupied them.
+She lived in an apartment, but she never occupied them.
 It’s causes the reader to ponder “What is wealth?
-What is it … for??”
+What is it for?”

 The private lives of the rich and famous are endlessly tantalizing to readers.
 But as the story of Ms. Clark shows us, an inheritance, in a wealthy family, can be destructive.